Canada says still welcomes foreign investment despite Petronas

-CALGARY, Alberta (Reuters) - Canada said on Saturday it still invites foreign investment in natural resources despite its surprise rejection of a C$5.17 billion ($5.2 billion) takeover of Progress Energy Resources Corp by Malaysia’s Petronas, a deal that had been expected to pass muster easily.
+CALGARY, Alberta, Oct 20 (Reuters) - Canada said on Saturday it still invites foreign investment in natural resources despite its surprise rejection of a C$5.17 billion ($5.2 billion) takeover of Progress Energy Resources Corp by Malaysia’s Petronas, a deal that had been expected to pass muster easily.

 The rejection late on Friday of the buyout of Progress, a natural gas producer, has sparked criticism from some investors about perceived protectionism and raised questions whether the larger and more controversial bid for Nexen Inc by China’s CNOOC Ltd has a chance of being approved.